 An imaging test uses sound waves, radioactive particles, or magnetic fields to create an image.
 These images allow physician to see changes in the body that may be caused by cancer.
 Imaging is an essential component in the treatment of prostate cancer.
-As you will learn, many treatments depend on the localization of cancer within the prostate to appropriately target treatment to the cancerous cells while sparing healthy tissue.
+Many treatments depend on the localization of cancer within the prostate to appropriately target treatment to the cancerous cells while sparing healthy tissue.
 Imaging is especially important for the treatment of advanced disease, as rapid detection of cancer that has spread outside the prostate (metastasis) allows patients to begin treatments earlier and increases the odds that patients will receive treatment within the optimal therapeutic window.
-There are many types of imaging used to detect and diagnose prostate cancer, the most common imaging techniques are discussed below:
+There are many types of images used to detect and diagnose prostate cancer, the most common imaging techniques are discussed below:

 Transrectal Ultrasound (TRUS):